 So, how can you have a trendy, stylish wardrobe without spending a fortune?

 To be honest and fair…Once I had kids, I stopped buying clothes for myself.
 The kids were constantly outgrowing theirs.
 Plus mine would be covered in spit up, paint, or dirt by the end of the day.
+And clothes shopping on a budget while paying off debt.
 So, what was the point?
 Then, let's not even bring up the elephant in the room for most mamas (baby weight).

 Two Key Points for Shopping for Clothes on a Budget